ThinkDataEd/curriculum/docs/unit1/lab1f.md

     – It's a value made up of *characters* (i.e. letters)

-* The following are example of strings.
+* The following are examples of strings.
 Notice that each **string** has quotes before and after.

         "string"
         "A1B2c3"